ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 An upgrade from eZ Publish Platform 5.4.x (Enterprise edition) or 2014.11 (Community edition) to newer versions of eZ Platform must be performed in stages.

+This page will take you true the following steps:
-Setup clean eZ Platform 2.5 install using latest available version, and move over your project specific code, config and packages, then perform the following steps:
+- Setup clean eZ Platform 2.5 install using the latest available version
+- Move over your project specific code, config and packages, adapt for changes in newer versions.
 - _Optional; Add legacy bridge to continue to run legacy for certain parts and be able to gradual perform the migrations below_
 - Migrate eZ Flow to eZ Landing page _(1.x)_, and eZ Landing page to eZ Page Builder _(2.2 and higher)_
 - Migrate XmlText content to RichText